-About the AuthorJason P. Chambers is an associate professor of advertising at the University of Illinois at Urbana-Champaign.
+About the AuthorJason P. Chambers is a professor of advertising at the University of Illinois at Urbana-Champaign.
 He is the author of Madison Avenue and the Color Line: African Americans in the Advertising Industry and coeditor of Building the Black Metropolis: African American Entrepreneurship in Chicago.